Rhythm and Weep: Curly's illness

-Rhythm and Weep was filmed on April 23–26, 1946, the penultimate entry produced featuring Curly Howard as a member of the Stooges as it was filmed after to the next released entry, Three Little Pirates.
+Rhythm and Weep was filmed on April 23–26, 1946, the penultimate entry produced featuring Curly Howard as a member of the Stooges as it was filmed after the next released entry, Three Little Pirates.

 The 42-year-old comedian had suffered a series of minor strokes over the previous 16 months prior to filming, and his performances had been unpredictable.
 By the time of Rhythm and Weep, he had lost a considerable amount of weight, and lines had creased his face.

 While director Edward Bernds devised ways to cover his illness, Jules White simply gave most of Curly's lines to Larry.
 In fact, Curly was so ill during production that he could no longer remember what few lines he had.
 Moe's son-in-law Norman Maurer was present during filming, and recalled Curly was hurting.
 "He was having trouble with his coordination," recalled Maurer.
 "He was supposed to pop pills in his mouth during the (doctor's office) scene, but the scene was switched to Moe putting the pills into Curly's mouth because of Curly's physical problems."